tabsbarbosa/PPINetwork-Cytoscape/README.md

 <div align="justify">Using the Apps > App Manager path, the installation and control menu for the apps offered by Cytoscape is opened.
 In this menu you will find information on all the apps that can be used for various functions or analyses.
 Depending on the Tag or label that each app has, you can find folders compiling similar apps.
 A brief description of the selected app is displayed in the right panel.
 From this panel you can install these apps, and review the complete documentation available on the Cytoscape page using the View on App Store button (http://apps.cytoscape.org/).</div>

 <img src=".\media\pic6.png" style="zoom:60%;" />

+Finally, you can check your results with our results downloading the file PPI-Final.cys